 Ashton Clemmons has always had a passion for serving the people of the state she proudly calls home.
 After graduating from UNC-Chapel Hill as a NC Teaching Fellow, she taught school in Durham and Guilford counties, and went on to earn her Master’s in School Leadership from Harvard University, and her Doctorate in Education from the University of North Carolina-Greensboro.

 Her commitment to education led her to serve as principal of schools in Rockingham and Guilford counties, where she led the turn-around of one of the state’s lowest performing schools.
 While serving as an educational leader, Ashton was selected one of the Triad Business Journal’s “40 Leaders under 40” and has also been honored by the United Way with its Human Rights Advocate award.

-Ashton Clemmons was recently elected to serve in North Carolina’s 57th House District for her second term.
-While serving in the legislature Representative Clemmons led on education issues as well as voting rights, criminal justice reform, and environmental issues.
+Ashton Clemmons is currently serving in North Carolina’s 57th House District for her second term.
+While serving in the legislature Representative Clemmons is a leader on education issues as well as voting rights, criminal justice reform, and environmental issues.
 The mother of three young children, Ashton is an energetic and passionate advocate for better schools and job training programs, as well as policies that protect our health care, environment and voting rights.
 She lives in Greensboro with her husband Bryan Clemmons.

 Mike Espy has been a trailblazer throughout his career.
 He began his career in public service as the Assistant Secretary of State in Mississippi, where he helped reform school finances to increase funding for rural public schools.
 He went on to serve as the Assistant Attorney General and the Director of the Mississippi Consumer Protection and Medicaid Fraud Divisions until 1986 when he became the first African American elected to Congress from Mississippi since the Reconstruction Era.